Add To Favorites

 Design and decorate a symbolic carp streamer in the Japanese tradition of Kodomonohi (Children's Day).

-To make your own carp streamer, sketch a carp on large white construction paper with Crayola® Colored Pencils.
+To make a carp streamer, sketch a carp on large white construction paper with Crayola® Colored Pencils.
 Cut out the fish with Crayola Scissors.

 Color several coffee filters with Crayola Washable Markers.
 Spread filters out on recycled newspaper.